corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/network-bootstrapper.md

 * **eventHorizon**:
   The time after which nodes will be removed from the network map if they have not been seen during this period.
 This parameter uses the `parse` function on the `java.time.Duration` class to interpret the data.
-See [Oracle's documentation](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) for information on valid inputs.
+See [Oracle documentation](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) for information on valid inputs.

 * **packageOwnership**:
   A list of package owners.
-See [Package namespace ownership](#id1).
+See [Package namespace ownership](#package-namespace-ownership).
 For each package owner, these fields are required: